ligurio/awesome-ttygames/README.md

 ### [fish](https://man.openbsd.org/fish.6)

-Play ``Go Fish''.
+It is a traditional children's card game.
 It's a BSD game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Go_Fish).